ColinPierce9/BostonQualifier/README.md

 ### Project

 In this project, I've created a pipeline with python in order to store and analyze the data.
-- Extract the data from the public google sheet with requests
+- Extract the data from the public google sheet
 - Convert to a dataframe to easily clean and transform the data as needed for analysis
 - Load data to postgresql database for storage.
 Database can be accessed for analysis and dashboarding
+- Initial analysis of the data

 ### Folders

 There are two folders in the repository.
+'BostonQual-scripts' is for actually initiating the etl pipeline and extracting the clean data for analysis.
+'BostonQual-notebooks' is a notebook showing the entire etl process in more detail.
+This notebook also contains an in depth analysis of the data.
+These visualizations will eventually be expanded on further.
 - BostonQual-scripts:
-- - BQ_ETL_Main:
-- - BQ_ExtactCleanData:
-- - Demo
+  - BQ_ETL_Main.py: extract data from google sheet, clean and transform data, and load to database
+  - BQ_ExtactCleanData.py: extract clean data from database and returns into a dataframe
+  - Demo.ipynb: showcase of how to use these two python scripts
+  - loadextract.py: contains the code for working with the database.
+Note the password is omitted on this repository.
 - BostonQual-notebooks
+  - BQ_ETL.ipynb: Full etl pipeline in more detail.
+Analysis of the data.
+  - loadextract.py: contains the code for working with the database.
+Note the password is omitted on this repository.

+### Future Work
+- Create a dashboard containing my analysis to connect with the database.
+Most likely create my own dashboard with python and django.
+- Automate the etl pipeline.
+Currently, you need to run the python scripts to the extract any new raw data from the source or the clean data from my database.
+Research the etl workflow tools (likely airflow).